 The Vera C. Rubin Observatory is a USA financed observatory under construction in Chile.
-With first light anticipated in 2024/25, it will undertake the Legacy Survey of Space and Time (LSST), imaging a large fraction of the available sky every few days.
+With first light expected in early 2025, it will undertake the Legacy Survey of Space and Time (LSST), imaging a large fraction of the available sky every few days.
 The results are expected to revolutionize our understanding of many aspects of astronomy, including small solar system bodies, transients and variable stars, dark energy and dark matter.
 They will also be synergistic with various South African facilities, including SALT and MeerKAT.

 The South African LSST Programme is managed by the South African LSST Committee through the SA Program Lead and the Program Manager, who are based at SAAO.